purran23/freshrss-playbook/README.md

 2. Check vars/keyfile.yml and edit a root db password and a user db password.
 3. Check vars/vars.yml that timezone and other settings looks good.
     - version is taken from [FreshRSS github page](https://github.com/FreshRSS/FreshRSS/tags)
-    - If you change the container_name make sure to change it in the inventory.ym and main.yml as well.
 3. Run: ```ansible-playbook main.yml```
 4. Go to ```https://FreshRSS host IP-address```